jowzaiah/todo-app/README.md

 # Todo-App

-This project is a Todo web application written in TypeScript and React.
+This project is a todo-list web application written in TypeScript and React.
 Currently it has basic functionality such as creating, updating and deleting todo items.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).